-Maré Hieronimus is a Brooklyn-based interdisciplinary dance artist, performer and teacher whose performance work weaves together her interests in movement, light, sound, poetry, and perceptual awareness.
-Drawing from her explorations of embodiment, sensory perception, memory, and the interface between body and landscape, she creates abstract, minimalistic, and psychic performance environments using the subtle, shifting field of the body as the point of origin.
+Maré Hieronimus is a Brooklyn-based interdisciplinary dance artist, performer and teacher whose performative work weaves together her interests in movement, light, sound, image, poetry, and perceptual awareness.
+Drawing from her explorations of embodiment, sensory perception, memory, and the interface between body and landscape, she creates abstract, minimalistic, Dance Art environments using the subtle, shifting field of the body as the point of origin.

 The Body Archive is the umbrella for her teaching work and movement investigations, which is a synthesis of her studies in dance, improvisation, somatic based practices, yoga, and Ayurvedic and Vedic Philosophy.

 INSERT [ ] HERE at Dance Place, DC

 Supported, in part, by a University of Maryland Creative and Performing Arts Award, a collaborative project between US dance artist Sharon Mansur and Irish contemporary dance artist Nick Bryson, co-director of the Legitimate Bodies Dance Company.
 Inspired by multiple interpretations on the theme of ‘insertion’ in relation to time, place, culture and process.